riley1159/riley1159/README.md

 ---

 ### 🧠 About Me
-- 🎓 Engineering student @ McMaster
-- 🛠 Passionate about building real-world tech for people who need it most
-- 🧭 Side quest: chasing ideas that challenge convention
-- 🔍 Obsessed with unsolved mysteries — digital and buried
-- 🌐 Exploring how emerging tech — like AI and quantum — will shape what’s next
+I'm an engineering student at McMaster, passionate about building real-world tech for people who need it most.
+Whether it's chasing unconventional ideas, solving digital mysteries, or exploring buried ones, I’m driven by curiosity and impact.
+I’m especially fascinated by how emerging technologies like AI and quantum computing will shape the future.
+Outside of tech, you’ll find me on the ice playing hockey, in the gym pushing limits, or exploring new tools to challenge the status quo.

 ---